 If you or your loved one are ready to make a change, contact Findlay Recovery.
 Our treatment center is designed to support individuals with drug and alcohol addiction.
 Affordable and modern, our treatment facility can support detoxification and residential inpatient care.
 Our clients can achieve and maintain sobriety efficiently and effectively through tailor-made therapies and extensive aftercare planning and alumni programs.

 What is cocaine?

-Cocaine is often found as a white powdery substance but can also be found “freebase” and as ready to smoke, crack.
+Cocaine is often found as a white powdery substance but can also be found as “freebase” and as ready-to-smoke, crack.
 Cocaine is a powerfully addictive stimulant that can impact the heart and brain, and other body functions.

 Cocaine can produce both short-term and long-term consequences when used.
 Individuals who become addicted to cocaine often suffer from more extreme reactions.
 The health consequences of long-term cocaine abuse include heart attacks, respiratory failure, strokes, seizures, and coma.

 If you or a loved one are using cocaine, seek help immediately.
 At Findlay, Recovery Center offers same-day treatment and can get you the help you need.

 An individual who goes on a “coke bender” or uses cocaine excessively over a short time may experience some classic symptoms like increased energy and reckless behavior.
 While these don’t seem immediately detrimental, it is always possible that cocaine can kill you with every hit.
 A single hit of cocaine has been associated with heart attacks in individuals under 30, seizures, psychosis, strokes, and suicidal thoughts.

 Individuals who use cocaine long-term can experience more extreme and longer-lasting symptoms.
 Suicidal tendencies, fatigue, mood swings, and insomnia are all possible effects of cocaine use.